Unlocking More Wrench Time: Practical Solutions for Maintenance Teams

 SHARE

-Wrench time is the time spent actually doing PM, corrective maintenance, or fixing breakdowns.
+Wrench time is the time spent actually doing preventive, corrective maintenance, or fixing breakdowns.
 It does not include getting parts, manuals, driving to a broken-down unit, setting up scaffolding, etc.

 Traditionally, wrench time was defined as time spent by the worker with tools (or using their hands and brains) working on the machine.
 It includes direct troubleshooting.
 By convention, we now include LOTO and the confined space entry setup as part of wrench time.